1 Week SOUTHERN Albania Itinerary: Beaches & Ancient Cities

 1 week southern Albania itinerary

 In the morning of day 3 on this 1 week southern Albania itinerary, catch a bus to Himara and plan to relax on the beach for the day.
-Himara is a great place to unwind and relax – it’s a quieter town along the Albanian Riviera where people go to chill.
-There are multiple beaches within walking distance of your accommodations; Spile Beach, Potam Beach (my favourite), Prinos Beach, and Sfageio Beach.
+Himara is a great place to unwind – it’s a quieter town along the Albanian Riviera where people go to chill.
+There’ll be multiple beaches within walking distance of your accommodations; Spile Beach, Potam Beach (my favourite), Prinos Beach, and Sfageio Beach.

 If you’re looking for a bit more “action,” you can rent kayaks, explore the old town/castle, or wander over to the “secret” Gjiri Filikuri Beach.